genicam/harvesters/README.rst

     In [1]: from harvesters.core import Harvester

-    In [2]: import numpy as np  # This is just for a demonstratoin.
+    In [2]: import numpy as np  # This is just for a demonstration.

     In [3]: h = Harvester()